 Females are often green with no bands, but some females are born with bands or dots.
-The tail of the can be both with and without bands( nirmally the bands on the females tail are brown).
+The tail of can be both with and without bands( normally the bands on the females tail are brown).

 Characteristic for both the males and females is the yellow nose.

-Male babies are born with the bands, but the bands dont have the blue coler then they hatch, it often takes up to 4-5 month before the blue color will start to show.
+Male babies are born with the bands, but the bands dont have the blue coloration when they hatch, it often takes up to 4-5 month before the blue color will start to show.
 Females are normally born green with no bands.
 Babies when born has the same yellow nose as the adult iguanas.

 The fiji banded iguana is a 100% herbivore and eat leaves, flowers and fruit.
 In the wild they